 Based on the vegetation mapping and data from the rare plant survey, the project area remained largely unchanged since the surveys in 2009 and 2012.
-SWCA mapped two small areas of aeolian sand deposits (2.1 acres and 4.8 acres) within washes in the southern portion of the project area.
-These sand deposits were not identified in the 2013 Biological Resources Technical Report (see Appendix D).
-This area may be suitable for Mojave fringe-toed lizard, but they are not connected to other nearby sand deposits.
-Given the lack of connectivity and small size, Mojave fringe-toed lizard populations are unlikely to persist in these locations.
-Mojave fringe-toed lizard surveys were not conducted in these areas.
+SWCA mapped two small areas of aeolian sand deposits (2.1 acres and 4.8 acres) within washes in the southern portion of the project area that were not included in the 2013 Biological Resources Technical Report (see Appendix D-1).
+These areas were not included in the focused surveys for Mojave fringe-toed lizard in March and July 2023.
+Based on the lack of connectivity to known populations and small habitat areas, Mojave fringe-toed lizard populations are unlikely to persist in these locations.
+Although focused Mojave fringe-toed lizard surveys were not conducted in the small sand deposits, surveys for additional special-status species and vegetation did cover these areas.
+These efforts included concentrated visual encounter surveys in which Mojave fringe-toed lizards would have likely been observed incidentally.

 Two survey replicates were performed in 2023 during the Mojave fringe-toed lizard active season (March-October) during appropriate weather conditions.
-Ideal weather conditions include little to no wind, and non-shade ground temperatures between 82.4- and 122.0-degrees Fahrenheit (28-50 degrees Celsius).
-The surveys were focused outside of the study area where suitable habitat was previously mapped in the 2013 Biological Resources Technical Report.
-In addition, the biologists also surveyed the wash south of the study area where a population of Mojave fringe-toed lizards had been previously documented (See Appendix D, Figure 5).
+Ideal weather conditions include little to no wind, and non-shade ground temperatures between 82.4 and 122.0 degrees Fahrenheit (28-50 degrees Celsius).
+The surveys were focused outside the study area where suitable habitat was previously mapped in the 2013 Biological Resources Technical Report.
+In addition, the biologists also surveyed the wash south of the study area where a population of Mojave fringe-toed lizards had been previously documented (Appendix D-1: Figure 5).
 The biologists walked 10-meter (m) transects throughout areas with suitable habitat.
 Binoculars were used to observe lizards at a distance to confirm the species.
 Detections of Mojave fringe-toed lizard were recorded using a GPS unit.

-A total of five Mojave fringe-toed lizards were observed during the surveys, two during the April survey and three during the July survey, within the sandy wash outside of the southern project boundary, the nearest observation approximately 1,000 feet south of the project boundary (see Appendix D, Figure 120).
+In total, five Mojave fringe-toed lizards were observed during the surveys, two during the April survey and three during the July survey, within the sandy wash outside of the southern project boundary, the nearest observation approximately 1,000 feet south of the project boundary (Appendix D-1, Figure 13).
 This result was similar to the findings of the 2009 and 2012 surveys.
-The lizards were found when temperatures ranged between 82.9 to 96.4 degrees Fahrenheit.
+The lizards were found when temperatures ranged between 82.9 and 96.4 degrees Fahrenheit.